pmyin/DG/PNP/README.md

 # DG

 1. This is the code for the paper "Hailiang Liu, Zhongming Wang, Peimeng Yin and Hui Yu.
-Positivity-preserving DG schemes for Poisson–Nernst–Planck equations on rectangular meshes".
+Positivity-preserving third order DG schemes for Poisson–Nernst–Planck equations".